ryanzec/edg-ui-solidjs/README.md

 - add `local` for node environment in api
 - remove `hasPassword`
 - ellipsis text update on resize of element
-- add scroll to item for tree component
 - add shift + click to submit for text area component

 REVIEW COMPONENTS: